cmbirk/scripts/README.md

 # scripts
-Random scripts to do random things
+Random scripts to do random things and commands I can't remember